Tighe Merkert, Chairman

 The Honorable James J. King

-James King is the CEO of an Anne Arundel County-based restaurant holding company that owns and manages ten restaurants in the Virginia/Maryland/Delaware region.
-The restaurants include high-end formal restaurants (eg: Blackwall Hitch) and a number of fast-casual restaurants (eg: Green Turtle).
+James King is the CEO of an Anne Arundel County-based restaurant holding company that owns and manages seven restaurants in the Virginia/Maryland/Delaware region.
+The restaurants include The Blackwall Barn & Lodge (Gambrills, MD & Columbia, MD) and Blackwall Hitch (Annapolis, MD & Alexandria, VA), Smashing Grapes Columbia, The Farmhouse Gambrills, and The Lodge Annapolis.
 James is a native of the Washington-DC area and has spent most of his professional career in the food services industry.
 He spent one term as a member of the Maryland House of Delegates (2007-2011).

 Thomas Kountz